John van Dongen is nothing if not persistent.

-Now Van Dongen has compiled documents, emails and transcripts gathered from mostly public sources that he says show she was indeed in conflict of interest, that she shared confidential details on the bidding process to lobbyists working for OmniTrax, one of the bidders.
+Now van Dongen has compiled documents, e-mails and transcripts that are mostly in the public domain that he says show she was indeed in conflict of interest, that she shared confidential details on the bidding process to lobbyists working for OmniTrax, one of the bidders.

-Because "she was leaking like a sieve, in my humble opinion," he said, van Dongen submitted a 23-page complaint with 43 supporting appendices to Conflict of Interest Commissioner Paul Fraser last week.
+Because "she was leaking like a sieve, in my humble opinion," he said, van Dongen submitted a 23page complaint with 43 supporting appendices to Conflict of Interest Commissioner Paul Fraser.

-“I am asking for, from a legal perspective, for an investigation including an inquiry, which will put her and others under oath.
+"I am asking for, from a legal perspective, an investigation including an inquiry, which will put her and others under oath.
 I believe that's the only way to deal with this appropriately.
-I'm asking because there are reasonable, probable grounds that there are interventions of the Act,” he said.
+I'm asking because there are reasonable, probable grounds that there are contraventions of the Act," he said.

 He doesn't want the public to just take his word on it - he's posted all the submitted documents on his website, johnvandongen.ca, for the public to read for themselves.

 He brought copies for the Times on Thursday and cracked open the 2.5-inch binder to share some points.

 In Tab 26, for example, acerbic political blogger Alex Tsakumis notes that Clark hosted a 2003 toga party for her then husband, Mark Marissen - the guests included Basi, Virk and OmniTrax lobbyists (with whom Marissen worked), people that Clark has insisted she has known only superficially.

 Tab 17 shows a June 24, 2003 receipt from the Colorado-based OmniTrax for $2,400 to "Christ (sic) Clark fundraising dinner."